BarefootCoders/sinatra-logger/README.md

 end
 ```

-### Development

-This gem is still in its beta phase.
-If you spot any errors, or propose some improvements, contact us: github [at] minodes [dot] com

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/minodes/sinatra-logger.
+Bug reports and pull requests are welcome on GitHub at https://github.com/BarefootCoders/sinatra-logger.
 We would love to see your suggestions, fixes or improvements.

 ## Version Updates
+* 0.4.0
+  - Add appender flexibility, allowing for more than just `file` output.
 * 0.3.2
   - Add the ability to configure SemanticLogger to write logs in different formats (through Sinatra Logger configuration)– @rabidscorpio pull request.
 .